Skip to main content

 A. Hidden Sugars in Your Favorite Blends

 Smoothies are a popular choice for a quick, nutritious meal or snack.
 However, many store-bought smoothies are loaded with added sugars, often containing more than a can of soda.
-These sugars can lead to spikes in blood sugar levels, followed by crashes that leave you feeling tired and hungry.
+These sugars can lead to spikes in blood sugar levels that not only affect energy but may also contribute to long-term metabolic imbalances, followed by crashes that leave you feeling tired and hungry.

 B. Benefits of Making Your Own Smoothies